Who does IR35 affect?

-At present, if you work in the Private sector you are responsible for determining your IR35 status and ultimately for ensuring that the correct Tax and NI is paid.
+When the legislation first came in, contractors were responsible for determining their own IR35 status and ultimately for ensuring that the correct Tax and NI is paid.

-From April 2021 who determines your IR35 status depends on who your end client is.
-This infographic explains more.
-If you are engaged in the Private sector and working for a “small” end client nothing changes but if your end client is defined as “medium or large” by the Companies Act, the responsibility for the IR35 determination shifts to your end client.
+From April 2021 this reform was extended to include medium and large private-sector clients as well.
+If you're engaged in the Private sector and working for a “small” end client you're responsible for your own IR35 status, but if your end client is defined as “medium or large” by the Companies Act, the responsibility shifts to your end client.

-Under the new legislation of your end client is responsible for your status determination then they must show that they have used “reasonable care” in coming to their decision and they must share their conclusions and reasons with you in a Status Determination Status.
+If your end client is responsible for your status determination then they must show that they have used “reasonable care” in coming to their decision and they must share their conclusions and reasons with you in a Status Determination Statement.
 This document must also be shared with the recruitment agency that you are engaged through as they will need to understand your status and ensure that they apply the correct taxes when paying your invoices.

 What if you disagree?